Avoxel284/Discord-Custom-RPC/README.md

 ## Starting DCustomRPC in the commandline:

-In order to check everything is working in the command line, you can run `py dcustomrpc.pyw`.
+In order to check everything is working in the command line, you can run `python3 dcustomrpc.py`.

 ## Starting DCustomRPC on Windows Boot:

 On Windows to set this to start on boot, simply take the `dcustomrpc.pyw`, right click it, hover over "Send to" then click "Desktop (create shortcut)".
 Then cut the icon from your desktop, go to `shell:startup` in Windows Explorer and paste it in there.

+## Requirements
+- Pypresence
+- ruamel.yaml
+- Pillow
+- Pystray
+- Requests

+To quickly install these, run the command: `python3 -m pip install -r requirements.txt` (Python3)

+## Credits
+Originally created by JakeMakesStuff

 # Discord-Custom-RPC